nownabe/mclauncher/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

 * You should add `roles/compute.instanceAdmin.v1` for your Minecraft server instance to the service account used for the Cloud Run service.
 If you want to minimize permissions, you can create your own custom role.
 * Firestore and Firebase Authentication must be initialized.
+For now, mclauncher supports only Google provider for Firebase Authentication.

 ### Configurations